 - Under the tank is a metal box on the right forward area fastened to the frame with 2 bolts.
-The metal box that you are going to remove is 2 1/2″ wide, 2 1/2″ high and 1 1/2″ deep.
+You will remove the metal box 2 1/2″ wide, 2 1/2″ high, and 1 1/2″ deep.

 - Unplug the wires and remove the two bolts.